-Just like the way we go to the neighborhood kirana store or a super market to shop for our daily needs, similiarly we go to the stock market to shop (read as transact) for equity investments.
-Stock market is where everyone who wants to transact in shares go to.
+Just like the way we go to the neighborhood Kirana store or a supermarket to shop for our daily needs, similarly, we go to the stock market to shop (read as transact) for equity investments.
+The stock market is where everyone who wants to transact in shares goes to.
 Transact in simple terms means buying and selling.
 For all practical purposes, you can’t buy/sell shares of a public company like Infosys without transacting through the stock markets.

 The main purpose of the stock market is to help you facilitate your transactions.
 So if you are a buyer of a share, the stock market helps you meet the seller and vice versa.

-Also, it is important to note that you can access the stock market via a registered intermediary called the stock broker.
-We will discuss more about the stock brokers at a later point.
+Also, it is important to note that you can access the stock market via a registered intermediary called the stockbroker.
+We will discuss more the stockbrokers at a later point.

 2.2 Stock Market Participants and the need to regulate them

 The stock market attracts individuals and corporations from diverse backgrounds.
 Anyone who transacts in the stock market is called a market participant.
 The market participant can be classified into various categories.
 Some of the categories of market participants are as follows:

 - Domestic Retail Participants – These are people like you and me transacting in markets

 - NRI’s and OCI – These are people of Indian origin but based outside India